Vurnex/restaurant-page/README.md

 - Usage of webpack
 - Render page content exclusively through JavaScript
 - Create re-usable components
+- Selecting a dynamic element or an element after it has been added to the DOM using JavaScript.

 ## Challenges I Faced
 - Getting content to show up while using JavaScript
+- Showing tabbed page specific content on tab click

 Image credit: [Vecteezy](vecteezy.com)